-Bio-Ethanol Ribbon Burners are products which have a long, wide, ribbon of flame.
-These burners are available from a number of suppliers.
-When the right burner is chosen and the installation is done correctly the final fireplace design can be stunning and add considerable value to a property.
+Bio-Ethanol Ribbon Burners have a slot in the bio burner that creates a dancing ribbon of flame.
+Ethanol ribbon burners have a long, wide, ribbon of flame and are typically over 1000mm wide.
+Most manufacturers make various sizes like 1m, 1.2m and all the way up to 2m wide.
+Bioethanol ribbon burners are available from a number of suppliers with both manual lighting and remote control bioethanol fires on the market.
+When the right size bioethanol ribbon burner is chosen and the installation is done professionally the final ribbon fireplace design can be stunning and add considerable value to a property.

 Bio-Ethanol Ribbon Burners

-The choice of bioethanol ribbon burner is ctritical, a wider ribbon of flame will give out a lot of heat, read our guide notes at the bottom of the page.
-In my opinion the wider the burner the bigger the room in which it will be used.
-If you buy a 1m wide ribbon burner and install this in a room that is only 60m3 only you will soon realise that the heat given off is too much so the fire will not be used.
+Making the right choice of bioethanol ribbon burner for the room in which it will be installed is critical.
+It shpould be noted that a wide ribbon of flame will give out a lot of heat.
+If you are unsure of what this means read our guide notes at the bottom of the page.
+In my opinion if choosing a wide ribbon burner then the room in which it will be used must be very large.
+If you buy a 1m wide ribbon burner and install this in a room that has a small volume like 60m3 you will soon realise that the heat that is given off will be too much.
+Meaning the fire will not be used very often, becoming a waste of money.

 Below we have selected a number of bioethanol ribbon burners for you to consider.
-Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and p[lace your order.
+Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and place your order for your new bio ethanol ribbon burner.

 Buy Bio-Ethanol Ribbon Burners